iefraim/crowdfunding/README.md

 "# crowdfunding"

 First time downloading from github make sure to run `npm install`

 TO BUILD :

 open terminal
 type in webpack
 to watch: add --watch

 This will build the project.
 Take the bundle.js and index.html and copy them to the server

 Be careful when uploading public folder.

 Do not upload sql or data unless you made a change. make sure not

+TODO: add credit card

+test that export works on all rows even if more than showing

+$('.tableexport-caption').remove();